restfb/restfb/README.md

 RestFB is a pure Java Facebook Graph API and Old REST API client with no external dependencies.

+It was created by [Mark Allen](http://revetkn.com) and is maintained by [Norbert Bartels](http://www.phpmonkeys.de/) along with a worldwide team of contributors.

 ## Licensing

 RestFB uses other open-source software - see the "licensing" directory.